-- CMa and CMa-prob: Not affected, as they are not using the CTTH product as input. - CT: Uses all three CTTH datasets.
+- CMa and CMa-prob: Not affected, as they are not using the CTTH product as input. - CT: Uses three of the CTTH datasets (pressure, height and temperature).
 Can run on only CTTH-pressure, but with reduced quality. - CMIC: Uses CTTH-height and CTTH-temperature, but can also run with just one of them, or without using any CTTH data, but with somewhat reduced quality.

-In the configuration file pps\product\config.yaml you can also find cmaprob\cloud\threshold.
+In the configuration file pps_product_config.yaml you can also find cmaprob_cloud_threshold.
 This variable is only relevant when Cloud Probability is used as input, instead of the Cloud Mask.
 The value defines a threshold on cloud probability, for what probability is considered to be cloudy.
 Default value is 50.0 (i.e. 50% probability).

-If you want to configure for using less than full vertical resolution for the NWP-data, you should have a pps\nwp.ini-file setting hybrid\level\selection.
+If you want to configure for using less than full vertical resolution for the NWP-data, you should have a pps_nwp.ini-file setting hybrid_level_selection.